-Art for Sale - The Life and Music of David Bowie oil painting
+Art for Sale - The Metamorphic life of Davy Jones

 Most of my work has an organic flow to it, all my pieces are saturated with bold colour.
 My artwork is contemporary with sharp lines and contrasting dramatic scenes.